 A dog is a fantastic pet to have.
-It’s the most popular pet in the world and also the one which has been in our homes for much longer than any other animals – the first to be domesticated hundreds of years ago.
-Often people will head to the local shelter or scour the ‘For Sale’ pages on a whim and with little thought put behind the decision.
+It’s the most popular pet in the world and also the one which has been in our homes for much longer than any other animal – the first to be domesticated hundreds of years ago.
+O ten people will head to the local shelter or scour the ‘For Sale pages on a whim, with little thought behind the decision.

 A dog is a commitment.

 Depending on the breed, a dog could be with you for up to 20 years and be your responsibility for the entirety of this time.
 If you’re a person, couple or family who likes to go on many vacations, how will a dog fit into this lifestyle?